Skip to main content

 select draft 1

-Now you can look at the Write tab again and select the same scene that you just edited, you'll see that the edits didn't show up in Draft-1.
+Now if you look at the Write tab again and select the same scene that you just edited, you'll see that the edits didn't show up in Draft-1.

 Editing the draft title